-As the Careers Advisor at the Leigh Academies Trust, Lesley Tannock can offer help and advice in different areas including careers, decision making, options around education, apprenticeships, employment and training.
+As the Careers Advisor at the Leigh Academies Trust, Jasbinder Mato can offer help and advice in different areas including careers, decision making, options around education, apprenticeships, employment and training.

 You have some important decisions to make in terms of what will occur after Year 11.
 It is important to make the right decisions as the next three years of your education chould shape your whole career path and working life.

 Due to the raising of the participation age you will have to stay in education / training until your 18th birthday.
 Information can be found here.